Vegan Carrot Cake Muffins

 - 1 tablespoon peanut butter powder

-Heat your oven to 350F.
-Spray a muffin pan with nonstick cooking spray.
+- Heat your oven to 350°F/175°C. Spray a muffin pan with nonstick cooking spray.

-In a food processor, add the carrots.
+- In a food processor, add the carrots.
 Pulse until broken down into large pieces.
-Add coconut sugar, vegetable oil, applesauce, chia seeds, vanilla, milk and vinegar.
+Add coconut sugar, vegetable oil, applesauce, chia seeds, milk, and vinegar.
 Pulse again until carrots are broken down to grated texture.

-Pour the ingredients from the food processor into the flour mixture.
+- Pour the ingredients from the food processor into the flour mixture.
 Stir until just combined (be careful not to over mix).
-Divide batter evenly between muffins containers.
+Divide batter evenly between muffin containers.

-Bake for 20 - 22 minutes.
+- Bake for 20 to 22 minutes.
 Insert a tester in the middle of one of the cupcakes to make sure it comes out clean.
-When done, remove from oven and cool for 5 - 7 minutes before transferring to a rack to cool some more.
+When done, remove from oven and cool for 5 to 7 minutes before transferring to a rack to cool some more.